James Longstreet: Reconstruction era

-Authors espousing the Lost Cause, a movement that glorified the Southern cause and denounced Reconstruction, attacked Longstreet's war career for many years after his death.
+Authors espousing the Lost Cause, a movement that glorified the Southern cause and denounced Reconstruction, attacked Longstreet's war career for years after his death.
 Modern authors trace that criticism to Longstreet's acceptance of the defeat and accommodations both with the Republican party and freed blacks.
 The attacks formally began on January 19, 1872, the anniversary of Lee's birth and less than two years after Lee died.
 Jubal Early, in a speech at Washington College, exonerated Lee for the defeat at Gettysburg.
 He accused Longstreet of attacking late on the second day and held him accountable for the debacle on the third.
 The following year, William Pendleton claimed in the same venue that Longstreet disobeyed an explicit order to attack at sunrise on July 2.
 The so-called sunrise order was a fabrication.

-In April 1873, Longstreet dispatched a police force under Colonel Theodore W. DeKlyne to the Louisiana town of Colfax to help the local government and its majority-black supporters defend themselves against an insurrection by white supremacists.
+In April 1873, Longstreet dispatched a police force under Colonel Theodore W. DeKlyne to Colfax, Louisiana, to help the local government and its majority-black supporters defend themselves against an insurrection by white supremacists.
 DeKlyne did not arrive until April 14, one day after the Colfax massacre.
-By then, his men's task consisted mainly of burying the bodies of blacks who had been killed and attempting to arrest the culprits.
+His men's task consisted mainly of burying blacks who had been killed and attempting to arrest the culprits.
 During protests of election irregularities in 1874, referred to as the Battle of Liberty Place, an armed force of 8,400 members of the anti-Reconstructionist White League advanced on the State House in New Orleans, which was the capitol of Louisiana at the time, after Republican William Pitt Kellogg was declared the winner of a close and heavily disputed gubernatorial election.
 Longstreet commanded a force of 3,600 Metropolitan Police, city policemen, and African-American militia troops, armed with two Gatling guns and a battery of artillery.
-He rode to meet the protesters but was pulled from his horse, shot by a spent bullet, and taken prisoner.
+He rode to meet the protesters but was pulled from his horse, shot by a spent ball, and taken prisoner.
 The White League charged, causing many of Longstreet's men to flee or surrender.
 Total casualties amounted to 38 killed and 79 wounded.
 Federal troops sent by President Grant were required to restore order.
 Longstreet's use of armed black troops during the disturbances increased the denunciations by anti-Reconstructionists.